 This reminds me of an American scientist1 who says that he won’t do the most popular science.
 The fact that it is popular by no means indicates its importance.
 He suggests doing research that you consider significant, whether it’s popular or not.

 In terms of collaboration, I also don’t believe that all great ideas emerge from groups or teams.
-Yihui Xie, who came with Rmarkdown and Bookdoww, tools that changed the way how people use R and write documents, also mentioned in one of his blog posts2 that he did the work by working alone.
+Yihui Xie, who came up with Rmarkdown and Bookdown, tools that changed the way how people use R and write documents, also mentioned in one of his blog posts2 that he did the work by working alone.

-For me, teams are great for implementing ideas, not for initiating ideas.
+For me, teams are great for implementing ideas, not for initiating them.
 For example, Fei-Fei Li and her colleagues completed the work of ImageNet by virtual of around 50,000 people from 167 countries on Amazon Turk.
 This, of course, is an extreme case, but it illustrates that teams are useful when there exists a good idea, which, unfortunately, do not start from teams most of the time.

 3. Pressure to publish a lot might inhibit deep thinking #